nixworks/public/news/2011/06/9/README.md

 ##### Supreme Court of the United States
 ### [The U.S. Supreme Court upholds a 2009 jury verdict in a patent dispute at the expense of software giant Microsoft in favor of Canadian company i4i. ](/news/2011/06/9/the-u-s-supreme-court-upholds-a-2009-jury-verdict-in-a-patent-dispute-at-the-expense-of-software-giant-microsoft-in-favor-of-canadian-compa.md)
-_Context: jury, software, Microsoft, patent, Supreme Court of the United States, i4i_
+_Context: jury, i4i, software, Supreme Court of the United States, patent, Microsoft_

 ##### Japanese government
 ### [The Government of Japan submits a report to the International Atomic Energy Agency calling for revision of nuclear reactor design standards in the wake of the disaster.](/news/2011/06/9/the-government-of-japan-submits-a-report-to-the-international-atomic-energy-agency-calling-for-revision-of-nuclear-reactor-design-standards.md)
-_Context: nuclear reactor, IAEA, Japanese government_
+_Context: Japanese government, IAEA, nuclear reactor_

 ##### China
 ### [China denies claims by the United Nations that 300 Tibetan monks have forcibly disappeared over the past three months. ](/news/2011/06/9/china-denies-claims-by-the-united-nations-that-300-tibetan-monks-have-forcibly-disappeared-over-the-past-three-months.md)